dpuwebservices/LibCalAPI/readme.md

     - `groupstudy.js` is responsible for groupstudy rooms
     - `everythingelse.js` is responsible for everything except groupstudy rooms
     - `teachlearn.js` is responsible for teaching and learning rooms
-    - `date.js` is responsible for date functions rooms
+    - `date.js` is responsible for date functions
     - `nicknames.js` is responsible for making the nickname get requests to the api
     - `auth.js` is responsible for the auth functions and supplying the bearer token
     - To edit what data is passed to `index.pug` check for the `res.render` call in the first three js files.